NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 To do this usually you have to find an egress point and the process of finding that egress point is an intradomain routing problem.

-Generally hot potato routing is referrnig to finding the closest/least costly egress point in a given network.
+Generally hot potato routing is referring to finding the closest/least costly egress point in a given network.
 The hot potato part of it is that there are many egress points and which one is chosen is not always clear.
 This routing method of finding the shortest path does make things consistent instead of sometimes going to egress A and sometimes going to egress B.

 ## Lesson 4 - Interdomain Routing and AS Relationships